 Pierre-Louis examines how journalists report on protests.
 A concern Kilgo shares is - consciously or not - "the press contributes to the political status quo by reinforcing whatever the government thinks."
-Be aware of inherent biases, the ways protests are framed, how "to hold powerful people and institutions accountable
+Be

 - 1. How does framing of protests impact narrative?
 Should journalists be aware of this? - 2.
 Why is word choice and passive vs. active voice important when describing the actions of police officers and protesters? - 3.
 What other concerns are addressed?
 List and discuss.